The MND and Me Foundation understands that the entire family unit needs support once a diagnosis of Motor Neurone Disease is made.

 A regular question we field is – “What support is available to my kids to cope with the diagnosis?”

-In response this question the Foundation has been working closely with Child’s Play Qld (CPQ) to develop a state-wide reaching children’s counselling service – via face-to-face sessions and video conferencing facilities.
+The MND and Me Foundation works closely with Child’s Play Qld (CPQ) and has developed a state-wide reaching children’s counselling service – via face-to-face sessions and video conferencing facilities.

 To ensure there is quick and easy access to this critical service, MND and Me Foundation will fund an introductory package which includes: